wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/endpoint_examples/using-address-endpoints.md

 </m0:getQuote>
 ```

-It is a HTTP REST request, which will be transformed into a SOAP request and forwarded to the stock quote service.
+This HTTP REST request will be transformed into a SOAP request and forwarded to the stock quote service.